 8. Rocca Maggiore

-The Rocca is a craggy castle with lots of places to get lost, tunnels, and a claustrophobic turret to climb.
-It’s been used as residence, prison, and a warehouse.
+The Rocca is a rugged castle that boasts a labyrinth of tunnels, hidden corners, and even a slightly cramped turret to climb.
+Throughout its history, the fortress has served as a residence, a prison, and a warehouse.

-To get there, you’ll have a steep hike.
-But the hike is worth it for the majestic views of Assisi, its churches, and the Spoleto valley.
+To reach the Rocca, you’ll need to embark on a steep hike.
+But the effort is rewarded with breathtaking views of Assisi, its majestic churches, and the Spoleto valley.

 9. Palazzo Vallemani

 The Vallemani Palace is a beautiful Baroque building that was lavishly frescoed in the 17th century.
 It’s located on Via San Francesco, not far from the basilica.

 The palace houses the Pinacoteca Communale, a museum of religious art.

 It showcases detached frescos from the Middle Ages to the 17th century.
 It’s also home to a Maesta (Mary seated in majesty) attributed to Giotto.

 This Romanesque church on the edge of Assisi dates from the 10th century.
 But it was mostly built in the 13th century.

 The interior features a stunning cupola, Gothic graves, and the remains of medieval frescos.